fermyon/installer/aws/quick-start/README.md

   -N ubuntu@$(terraform output -raw eip_public_ip_address)
 ```

+You should now be able to interact with these services, for example by navigating in your
+browser to the Nomad dashboard at 127.0.0.1:4646.

 (Additional ports may be added, for instance 8200 for Vault, 8081 for Traefik, etc.)

+### Access via EC2 ports

 Alternatively, the ports can be opened up at the EC2 firewall level.
 Note, however, that these
 currently run on unsecured http ports, therefore it is highly encouraged to minimally